How to prepare an income statement | 7 uses for your startup

 A track record of reliable profitability, as illustrated through your income statement, can instill confidence in lenders.
 This can significantly boost your chances of securing the necessary financing.
 Whether you’re looking for financing to expand your business or take care of operational needs, a well-documented and consistent income statement can unlock the financial resources your startup requires.

-4. Budgeting And Forecasting
+4. Budgeting and forecasting

 Your income statement plays a pivotal role in budgeting and forecasting.
 With a careful look at previous income and financial statements, you can identify patterns, trends, and potential pitfalls.
 Reviewing revenue figures and the nuts and bolts of your income and expenses can allow you to predict better where those numbers might lead.